Written by Richard Perry

 • XM App – the all-in-one XM app is available for download on the App Store and on Google Play.

-Beginner traders who have done even minimal shopping around for brokers will by now have realised that the MT4 platform is available everywhere.
-Some of the bigger brokers will offer their proprietary platforms to trade on, whilst others will offer other third-party platforms for variety.
+Beginner traders who have done even minimal shopping around for brokers will by now have realized that the MT4 platform is available everywhere.
+Some of the bigger brokers will offer their proprietary platforms to trade on, while others will offer other third-party platforms for variety.

 Despite this, MT4 is considered the industry benchmark for platforms and is very popular with retail clients, especially beginners.
-Brokers that are offering stock CFDs are now also pushing clients on to MT5 (an upgrade on MT4) as stocks are not available on MT4.
+Brokers that are offering stock CFDs are now also pushing clients on to MT5 (an upgrade on MT4) as direct access to physical stocks is unavailable on MT4.

-MetaTrader 4 (MT4) – is good for charting, technical analysis indicators and translates very well across your devices, meaning desktop, tablet and mobile versions interact very well.
-MT4 also supports full EA (Expert Advisor) functionality.
+MetaTrader 4 (MT4) is good for charting and technical analysis and translates very well across your devices, meaning desktop, tablet and mobile versions interact very well.
+MT4 also supports the EA (Expert Advisor) functionality, which enables algorithmic trading with robots.

-MetaTrader 5 (MT5) – the MetaTrader upgrade on MT4 supports a wider selection of asset classes, including stock CFDs.
+MetaTrader 5 (MT5) is an upgrade on MT4 and supports a wider selection of asset classes, including directly trading with physical stocks.
 Other upgrades include:

 • More timeframes available (21 to choose from on MT5, versus just 9 on MT4)